 Building areas should be calculated on a gross external basis (GEA).
 The definition of GEA should be as provided in the RICS Guidance Note "Code of Measuring Practice" (6th Edition).
-In particular GEA shall include all perimeter wall thicknesses and measurements shall be made to the outermost face of walls.
+In particular GEA shall include all perimeter wall thicknesses and measurements shall be made to the outermost face of walls, except in the case of attached subjects where measurement should be made to the centre line of party walls.
 Wall-head height shall be measured as directed in "Technical Definitions 6.0 (B) Eaves Height" of the note.